yiziz/docs/docs/guide/index.md

 ## AEM support

-AEM 6.5.7+ and AEMaaCS are fully supported.
+AEM 6.5.7+ and the AEM SDK (AEMaaCS) are fully supported.

 ## Front end framework support